Stuart Hamm: Career

-Hamm has performed and recorded with Steve Vai, Frank Gambale, Joe Satriani and many other well-respected guitarists.
-It was his playing live on tour with Satriani that brought Hamm's skills to national attention.
+Hamm has performed and recorded with Steve Vai, Frank Gambale, Joe Satriani (whom Hamm met through Vai).
+Hamm played bass on Vai's debut solo album, Flex-Able, which was released in 1984.
+Because of his performances on tour with Satriani, Hamm's skills received national attention.
 Subsequent recordings with Satriani and other rock/fusion artists, along with the release of his own solo recordings, solidified his reputation as a bassist and performer.